 - Broth: Chicken or vegetable broth both work.

-- Tomato paste: This provides a nice velvety tomato flavor with making it too watery like tomato sauce can sometimes do.
+- Tomato paste: This provides a nice velvety tomato flavor without making it too watery like tomato sauce can sometimes do.

 How to Make Enchilada Sauce